 You are what you eat.

 We’re sure nearly everyone has heard that phrase at least once in their lifetime.
 That old saying definitely has some truth to it, the foods you choose to consume throughout your life do determine your body’s ability to repair itself.
-March is National Nutrition Month, so keep reading to learn how proper nutrition, or lack thereof, can affect your overall health and your spine health.
-Proper nutrition, or lack thereof, can affect your overall health, including your spine health.
-Click To Tweet
+Keep reading to learn how proper nutrition, or lack thereof, can affect your overall health and your spine health.

 Vitamin C is essential to your body’s healing process because it’s needed to create new collagen.
 What’s collagen?
 It’s a protein that can be found in your spinal discs.
 New collagen is required to repair the cartilage and connective tissues that make up your spinal discs.